All Episodes

 They do not know how many people have actually paid.

-They they haven't the slightest idea.
+They haven't the slightest idea.

-They don't even know the number of people have enrolled, they can't tell you that.
+They don't even know the number of people that have enrolled.

-The only thing that we apparently know with any any kind of certainty is that four out of every five enrollees are getting subsidies.
+The only thing that we apparently know with any kind of certainty is that four out of every five enrollees are getting subsidies.

-But we don't know, at least they they say they don't know how much money's been collected because they don't know how many people have actually paid.
+But we don't know, at least they say they don't know how much money's been collected because they don't know how many people have actually paid.

 In addition to not knowing how many people have signed up.

-So you've got that scandal, you've got Benghazi and Diane Feinstein, you know, you might think that Dify, with that committee report, say, wait a minute, we knew about Benghazi the moment it was happening.
+You know, you might think that Die-Fi, with that committee report, say, wait a minute, we knew about Benghazi the moment it was happening.

 We knew that it wasn't the video, and we knew that it was Al-Qaeda.

-You might think that Difi is dumping on Hillary, and she's not.
+You might think that Di-Fi is dumping on Hillary, and she's not.

 She made a point.